-The choice of college major is a key stage in the career search.
-Almost half of college graduates switch majors at least once, suggesting that major choice is a process rather than a single decision.
-This paper provides the first comprehensive analysis of major switching, modeling the choice process as a matching problem between student and major on both academics and preferences.
+The choice of college major is a key stage in the career search, and over a third of college students switch majors at least once.
+We provide the first comprehensive analysis of major switching, looking at the patterns of switching in both academic and non-academic dimensions.
 Low grades signal academic mismatch and predict switching majors - and the lower the grades, the larger the switch in terms of course content.
-Additionally, when students switch majors, they switch to majors that "look like them": females to female-heavy majors, blacks to black-heavy majors, and so on.
-Lower-ability women flee competitive majors at high rates, while higher-ability women and men of all abilities are undeterred.
-Women are far more likely to leave STEM fields and to switch to majors that are less competitive - but not less science or math-intensive - suggesting that leaving STEM is more about fleeing the "culture” and makeup of STEM majors than it is about fleeing science and math.
+Surprisingly, these switches do not improve students' grades.
+When students switch majors, they switch to majors that "look like them": females to female-heavy majors, and so on.
+Lower-ability women flee competitive majors at high rates, while men and higher-ability women are undeterred.
+Women are far more likely to leave STEM fields for majors that are less competitive - but still somewhat science-intensive - suggesting that leaving STEM may be more about fleeing the "culture" of STEM majors than fleeing science and math.

-We study the use of expatriates in transferring tacit knowledge within a multinational corporation (MNC).
-Using data from MNCs headquartered in South Korea, we exploit the fact that South Korea is significantly different from other countries in terms of language, culture, and ethnic diversity to argue that unobservable knowledge can be traced by observable labor mobility.
-We use a model of knowledge hierarchies applied to MNCs in order to generate testable predictions about the optimal allocation of knowledge between headquarters and its foreign affiliates.
-Our results are consistent with these predictions.
-First, the use of expatriates in a foreign affiliate increases as communication between South Korea and the host country becomes more costly.
-Second, the use of expatriates is negatively correlated with the scale of the foreign affiliate.
-Additionally, the extent to which the use of expatriates relates with communication costs and scale depends on the sectoral complexity.
+We study the use of expatriates in transferring knowledge within a multinational corporation (MNC).
+We argue that MNCs use expatriates to allocate knowledge between headquarters and its foreign affiliates.
+With data from MNCs headquartered in South Korea, we trace unobservable knowledge using observable labour mobility.
+Our empirical analysis shows that the use of expatriates increases as communication between South Korea and the host country becomes more costly.
+However, the extent to which the use of expatriates relates with communication costs decreases in the sectoral complexity.

 Expectations and Follow-Through: The Roles of Confidence and Non-Cognitive Skills for Self-Employment (with Andrew Hussey and Daniel Mangrum)